It’s the 30th of October 2019, exactly 3 months and 4 days since my last post about our van trip with the cats.

 I’m still not ready to talk about Milù’s story and disappearance.
-I’ve sort of bottled all the pain away and only access it when I really have to, for example when I need to talk about it to carry on my search.
+I’ve sort of bottled all the pain away and only access it when I really have to, for example when I need to talk about it to keep on searching.

-Sooner or later, I will write a long post (or even a short book) about it––hopefully one with a happy end.
+Sooner or later, I will write a long post about it––hopefully one with a happy end.

 Meanwhile, here’s what Simba’s been up to.

 We spent the first month of our trip in Margalef, Catalonia, and then a month and a half in Terradets, in the same region.